lambdamikel/Common-Lisp-Tangram-Solver/README.md

    tangram-main tangram-gui))
 ```

-The process of "FLI Template" collection is described [in the
+The process of "FLI template collection" is described [in the
 LispWorks
 manual.](http://www.lispworks.com/documentation/lw71/DV/html/delivery-167.htm)

-Or, contact Lisp hacker `Lispm` (Rainer Joswig) who got deliver to
+Lisp hacker `Lispm` (Rainer Joswig) has [successfully delivered the
-work with an Apple Silicon Mac with M1 processor under 64bit ARM
+application with his Apple Silicon Mac with M1 processor under 64bit ARM
 Linux.](https://twitter.com/RainerJoswig/status/1369401013308973060).

+# Acknowledgements

+Thanks to Rainer Joswig (`Lispm`) for checking it out with the new
+Silicon Macs and LispWorks 7.1 (I only have 6.1), for spreading the
+word, and for tipps regarding the application delivery process (FLI
+template collection).

+Enjoy!